 Rule 1: All individuals currently within the County are encouraged to stay at their residence or place of lodging, except as provided in these Rules.
 With respect to persons residing in hotels, condominiums, townhomes, apartments, or other multi-unit dwellings, "place of residence" means the person's individual hotel room or unit.
-To the extent persons use shared or outdoor spaces (e.g., condominium common areas, pools, barbecue areas) when outside their residence, they must comply with the physical distancing requirements set forth herein, as ordered by the State of Hawaii, or as instructed by the CDC, whichever is more stringent.
+To the extent persons use shared or outdoor spaces (e.g., condominium common areas, pools, barbecue areas) when outside their residence, they must comply with Rule 5, as ordered by the State of Hawaii, or as instructed by the CDC, whichever is more stringent.

 Rule 2: County meetings or hearings, including contested case hearings, are suspended, provided that meetings or hearings may be held to the extent such meetings or hearings are conducted by telephone or video conference as determined solely by the County department providing administrative assistance to the board or commission.
+In addition to all County boards and commissions, this Rule applies to all proceedings that involve live testimony by government employees or members of the public (i.e. arbitrations, depositions, court hearings, etc.).

-Rule 3: Any County deadline or automatic approval of any permit application, unless specifically provided for by Mayor's directive, or contested case matter under the Maui County Code or the administrative rule of any County department, board, or commission that is currently pending, is hereby continued to the latter of the following: 60 days after the date of the County's Proclamation of Emergency of Disaster, dated May 1, 2020, as may be extended; the Declaration of Termination of Emergency issued by the undersigned; or 60 days from the date of the current deadline or automatic approval as of the date of the adoption of these Rules.
+Rule 3: Any County deadline or automatic approval of any permit application, unless specifically provided for by Mayor's directive, or contested case matter under the Maui County Code or the administrative rule of any County department, board, or commission that is currently pending, is hereby continued to the latter of the following: 60 days after the date of the County's Proclamation of Emergency of Disaster, effective June 30, 2020, as may be extended; the Declaration of Termination of Emergency issued by the undersigned; or 60 days from the date of the current deadline or automatic approval as of the date of the adoption of these Rules.
 This Rule applies only to deadlines for action imposed by ordinance or administrative rule on any County departments, boards, and commissions.
 This Rule does not extend any permit condition of any existing permit that has already been approved.
 This Rule does not extend the time for filing of an appeal for matters that have already been decided.

 Rule 4: Indoor gatherings of groups of up to 10 persons are permitted; with a maximum of 50 total persons.
 Outdoor gatherings of groups of up to 10 persons are permitted; with a maximum of 100 total persons.
-Physical distancing of at least 6 feet between separate groups must be maintained.
+Face coverings are required and physical distancing of at least 6 feet between separate groups must be maintained.
 Gatherings of members of a single residential or family unit sharing the same address are not restricted.

-Rule 5: Persons engaging in allowed activities, essential, and designated businesses or operations shall implement the following physical distancing and sanitation requirements:
+Rule 5: Persons shall comply with the following physical distancing and sanitation requirements: